How will coastal hazards affect you?

 Feedback on draft recommendations

-We're reaching out to you, our Kāpiti Coast District communities, to find out how you think our district should respond to coastal hazards from sea-level rise.
+We asked for your feedback on how you think our district should respond to coastal hazards from sea-level rise.

-We want to hear your thoughts on:
+We wanted to hear your thoughts on:

 • Our draft preferred pathways for coastal adaptation